tartakynov/gmail-filters/README.md

 ```

 ## Edit the filters
 You can edit the filters in `filters/` folder.
+See [gmail-yaml-filters](https://github.com/mesozoic/gmail-yaml-filters) for supported syntax.

 ## Re-generate filters XML from YML
 ```